open-simh/.github/docs/simdocs/simh_doc.md

 search values will interpreted in the radix of the CPU, rather than of the device/unit.

-The \"object list\" consists of one or more of the following, separated by commas:
+The "object list" consists of one or more of the following, separated by
+commas:

 register the specified register